kshen3778/seqenv/README.md

 The most interesting files are probably:

-* `list_concepts_found.tsv` links every OTU to all its relevent BLAST hits and linked ENVO terms.
+* `list_concepts_found.tsv` links every OTU to all its relevant BLAST hits and linked ENVO terms.
 * `seq_to_names.tsv` a matrix linking every OTU to its "composition" in terms of ENVO identifiers translated to readable names.
 * `samples_to_names.tsv` if an abundance file was provided, this is a a matrix linking every one of your samples to its "composition" in terms of ENVO identifiers translated to readable names.